The Mopar stories site

 Omni O24

-According to Burt Bouwkamp, the one thing that bugged Lee was the C-pillar and backlight; Styling trued numerous appliqués and even an opera window, but Lee was never happy with it.
+According to Burt Bouwkamp, the one thing that bugged Lee was the C-pillar and backlight; Styling tried numerous appliqués and even an opera window, but Lee was never happy with it.
 Finally, he chose a quarter window appliqué (Styling preferred an exposed window with no appliqué but was overruled).

 The original cars were the Dodge O24 and Plymouth TC3; presumably, the “24” came from “two door, four cylinder” while TC3 was based on being a Coupe-3-door.
 (To this day, people disagree on whether hatchbacks should be called two-door or three-door.)
 It's possible neither of these theories is accurate.